 BEYOND TALENT: WHEN A GREAT READ ISN’T GOOD ENOUGH

-There’s a sort of talent meritocracy in voice acting that is unique.
+There’s a level of talent meritocracy in voice acting that is unique.
 Give a great read and you have a good shot at getting cast.
 That’s how it should and often does play out.

 But sometimes the “best” read isn’t good enough to book it.
 This can be discouraging, but it’s good to understand why this might be.
 Here’s what you are up against:

 Casting a recognizable star can supposedly help draw an audience:

-Audiences can sometimes be swayed to tune in or buy a ticket if a noted star is involved in the show and its marketing.
+Audiences can sometimes be swayed to tune in or buy a ticket if a noted star or “influencer” is involved in the show and its marketing.
 At least that’s the logic.

 Casting a star somehow makes it easier to find finance money:

 Fame and Twitter followers may instill a sense of misplaced confidence in those who pay for the production.
 Making an animated series or movie ain’t cheap and a famous person can feel reassuring to those who worry about it all paying off, but who lack creative antenna.

 Voice casting recognizable talent is increasingly used to leverage cross-platform marketing:

 A company making an animated feature or television show often has a stable of up-and-coming on-camera actors/pop singers/reality show personalities, each working on various projects, each who may bring a sea of Twitter or YouTube followers.

-A single “star” or “influencer” cast in an animated project could thus be used to promote an animated series, an upcoming movie, a book and maybe a pop song.
+A single “star” or “influencer” cast in an animated project could thus be used to promote an animated series, an upcoming movie, a book and maybe a pop song or a website.
 So, a good voice actor may be right for the role, but the up and coming pop star/YouTube sensation/body builder/stand up/cooking show personality/Twitter God may give the marketing machine more fuel to sell a much broader range of content and products.
 The company thus stands to both save money and make more money, theoretically, by casting “star talent” in voice roles.